 NEW Guidance for employers, learning providers and in-house trainers on face-to-face training and assessment during Covid-19 from Skills for Care here

-The Workforce Development Fund (WDF)
+Workforce Development Fund (WDF)

-This fund is offered by the Department of Health to support the ongoing professional development of staff across the adult social care sector.
-It supports a range of units from the Qualifications and Credit Framework (QCF) and some non-accredited learning programmes that have been completed and signed off by an internal verifier where the learner’s certificate is issued between 1 January to 31 March 2018.
+The fund supports the ongoing professional development of staff across the adult social care sector.
+It supports a range of units from the Qualifications and Credit Framework (QCF) and some non-accredited learning programmes that have been completed and signed off by an internal verifier where the learner’s certificate is issued between for 01 Jan 20 – to 31 March 2021

 The fund also supports the cost of substituting your staff who take time off their rota to undertake QCF training.